 Investigators must contact the Science Management Office ( nsf.icf.smo at unh.edu ) during planning stages of a project, prior to proposal submission, for possible permission to store new ice cores.
 Investigators must complete the Sample Request/ Facility Use form and email it to the SMO at least four weeks in advance of your proposal submission deadline.

 Use of the Facility

 The NSF-ICF's main archive freezer is 55,000 cubic feet in size and is held at a temperature of -36°C. A second room for examination and sampling of ice cores, held at -24°C, is 12,000 cubic feet in size and is contiguous with the archive area.
 NSF-ICF also maintains space outside the freezer facility for material fabrication, storage, changing areas, offices, and visiting scientist workspace.

-Investigators can use the facility to sample their own ice core and ship the samples and all remaining core to their home institution(s) under two conditions:
+Investigators can use the facility to sample their own ice core and ship the samples and all remaining core to their home institution(s) under the following conditions:

 - Contact the Science Management Office prior to proposal submission.